 One eLearning area that is experiencing a high degree of convergence from teaching skills and ID skills, is microlearning.
 This is the practice of splitting lessons up into small, easily-digestible, bite-sized microlessons which only take a short time to complete.
 They work best when only a few topics are covered and questions are interactive – even gamified.
 With increasingly small time spans to operate within, learning has to be highly optimised and so teachers are making the most of instructional design techniques – especially when adults, who may no longer be susceptible to learning, are involved.
 You can read more about microlearning here and see what our Instructional Designers recommend for creating the best micro lesson plan.
 You can read more about how your business can be boosted with eTraining here.

-If you’d like to try a mobile-focussed learning management system which helps teachers and Instructional Designers transfer knowledge in the most effective way possible (and offers more-than 50 ready-made microlesson templates) get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Free LMS Platform and authoring tool for free by signing up here.
+If you’d like to try a mobile-focused learning management system which helps teachers and Instructional Designers transfer knowledge in the most effective way possible (and offers more-than 50 ready-made microlesson templates) get in touch at email@example.com.
+You can also use EdApp’s Free LMS Platform and authoring tool to train your teams of all sizes.